j-fischer/ember-jshamcrest/README.md

 JsHamcrest is licensed under [BSD](https://github.com/danielfm/jshamcrest/blob/master/LICENSE)

-ember-jshamcrest is licensed under [MIT](https://github.com/j-fischer/ember-jshamcrest/blob/master/LICENSE.md)
+ember-jshamcrest is licensed under [BSD 3-clause](https://github.com/j-fischer/ember-jshamcrest/blob/master/LICENSE.md)

 ## Changelog

 Due to a number of NPM packaging issues (see https://github.com/npm/npm/issues/5082), some packages are missing the index.js file.
 Those packages have been deprecated.

+### 0.2.0

+- Upgraded Ember CLI and addon to version 2.6

 ### 0.1.x